planq-network/planq-docs/for-node-hosts/cli.md

 ```
 {% endhint %}

-## Key management - `cronosd keys`
+## Key management - `planqd keys`

-First of all, you will need an address to store and spend your CRO.
+First of all, you will need an address to store and spend your PLQ.

 ### `keys add <wallet_name>` - Create a new key